catsby/mmcgrana.github.com/_posts/2010-07-23-develop-deploy-clojure-web-applications.markdown

     (wrap-file "public")
     (wrap-file-info)
     (wrap-request-logging)
-    (wrap-reload '[adder.middleware adder.core])
+    (wrap-if development? wrap-reload '[adder.middleware adder.core])
     (wrap-bounce-favicon)
     (wrap-exception-logging)
     (wrap-if production?  wrap-failsafe)
-    (wrap-if (not production?) wrap-stacktrace)))
+    (wrap-if development? wrap-stacktrace)))
 {% endhighlight %}

 This code will enable a public-facing failsafe middleware in production while keeping the stacktrace middleware in development.
-We'll also add exception logging in both cases for additional visibility.
-This updated stack relies several new functions in `adder.middleware`.
+We'll also limit code reloading to development.
+Finally, we'll add exception logging in both cases for additional visibility.
+This updated stack relies on several new functions in `adder.middleware`.
 Add the following to the `adder.middleware` namespace declaration:

 {% highlight clj %}
 (:require [clj-stacktrace.repl :as strp])